HorizenOfficial/evm-documentation/docs/deploy.md

 $ npx hardhat node
 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:9045/
 ```
 This exposes a JSON-RPC interface to the Hardhat Network.
-Use the address, **http://127.0.0.1:9045/** in your Dapp.
+Use the address, **http://127.0.0.1:9045/** in your dApp.

 **Note:** The port number may vary.
 Check in your ***.conf** file.